iPad mini 2 with Retina display review

 iPad mini 2 review: Camera

 The rear-facing camera inside the iPad mini 2 offers 5-megapixels and 1080p video.
 The front-facing camera is 1.2-megapixel or 720p.
 This is exactly the same as the camera in the 2012 iPad mini, although the front-facing camera has had a bit of an upgrade for low-light so, along with the new dual microphones, you should find FaceTime video calling quality improved.
+The camera in the iPad mini 3 is identical.

 You can see some example photographs taken with the iPad mini 2 below.